ClusterHQ/flocker/docs/introduction/flocker-basics.rst

 Flocker Basics
 ==============

-Flocker works by exposing a simple :ref:`REST API<api>` on its Control Service.
+Flocker works by exposing a simple :ref:`REST API<api>` on its control service.
-The :ref:`control-service` communicates with Flocker Agents running on each node in the cluster to carry out commands.
+The :ref:`Flocker control service <control-service>` communicates with Flocker Agents running on each node in the cluster to carry out commands.

 To interact with the Flocker API you can use the :ref:`Flocker CLI<cli>`, or access it directly in popular programming languages like Go, Python and Ruby.